-These items are frequently hit as a result of automobile crashes.
-The owner of the vehicle, determined by police to be responsible for the crash, will be sent a bill for the costs incurred by PennDOT to make the repairs.
-The motorist receives the bill directly from PennDOT and is instructed to forward it to their insurance carrier.
+PennDOT seeks reimbursement from the responsible party for the repair of roadway facilities damaged because of crashes.
+Common types of damages are to guide rails and signs.
+These items are frequently hit because of crashes.
+The owner of the vehicle, determined by police, to be responsible for the crash, will be sent a bill for the costs incurred by PennDOT to make the repairs.
+The motorist receives the bill directly from PennDOT and is instructed to forward it to his/her insurance carrier.

-Spill Cleanups Bridge or Pavement Damage
+Spill Cleanups and/or Bridge or Pavement Damage

-These high-cost items are frequently billed as a result of a crash involving a large trailer truck or other commercial vehicle.
-Labor, materials, engineering, and construction can drive these costs into the thousands of dollars.
+These high-cost items are frequently billed because of a crash involving a large trailer truck or other commercial vehicle and can include labor, materials, engineering, and construction costs.